Panna district: History

 Panna district was created in 1950, shortly after Indian independence, from the territory of several former princely states of British India, including the states of Panna, Jaso, most of Ajaigarh, and a portion of Paldeo.
 Panna District was part of the new Indian state of Vindhya Pradesh, which was merged into Madhya Pradesh on 1 November 1956.

 Geography

 Panna district lies between 23.45°N 79.45°E and 25.10°N 80.40°E. It has an area of 7,135 km2.

 The Ken River flows through the district.
-The Pandav Falls and the Gatha Falls are located in the district.
+The Pandav Falls, The Brihaspati Kund, and the Gatha Falls are located in the district.
 Panna National Park is a major tourist attraction in the district.